ACU philosophy student receives prestigious PESA award

 Steven said it was both an honour and a privilege to receive the highly competitive award.

-“Receiving recognition from PESA reinforces and confirms that my work is making a serious contribution to the academic community and that I am on the right path,” he said.
+“Receiving recognition from PESA reinforces and confirms that my work is relevant and that I am on the right path,” he said.

 For Professor Ozolins, this is the first time one of his students has received this award.